EMDR, Somatic Experiencing, NARM, INPB

 For those struggling with trauma, finding relief and “feeling better” can seem like an overwhelming endeavor.
 However, I assure you, change can happen, you can become “unstuck.”
 As an experienced trauma therapist I offer a empathetic, non-judgemental approach and use modalities focused on trauma resolution and long-lasting healing.
 You don’t have to be held hostage by the past.

 The past is the past – but trauma is about the residues of the past in your current system.

-Since trauma lives in the body as well as the memory, trying to talk it out if often not enough.
-All elements of experience – physical, emotional, cognitive – must be engaged and reintegrated.
-I use NARM (Neuroaffective Relational Model), Somatic Experiencing, and EMDR to process trauma and restore your body’s inherent capacity to self-regulate and reorganize.
-You’ll move towards release and healing through exploring your survival strategies as a result of trauma, experiencing and tracking how your body harbors and regulates stress (physical, mental, and emotional), and discovering agency.
+Trying to talk it out is often not enough as trauma lives in the body as well as the memory.
+Our experiences are stored in our physical, emotional, thinking self and thus each must be engaged and reintegrated.
+I use NARM (Neuroaffective Relational Model), Somatic Experiencing, IPNB, and EMDR to process trauma and restore your body’s inherent capacity to self-regulate and heal.
+You’ll move towards release and healing through exploring your survival strategies as a result of trauma, experiencing and tracking how your body harbors and regulates stress, and discovering agency.